nshkrdotcom/perimeter/docs/error_handling_type_safety.md

 ## Overview

-This guide demonstrates how to implement robust error handling within the "Defensive Boundary / Offensive Interior" pattern.
+This guide demonstrates how to implement robust error handling within the "Defensive Perimeter / Offensive Interior" pattern.
 It shows how type-safe error handling can prevent common antipatterns while providing clear, actionable error information.

 ## Core Principles of Type-Safe Error Handling